Skip to content

 Challengeable by: Auditor

-Competency-cluster validation plus role-architecture consistency Are mapped skills assigned to competency clusters consistent with role architecture and Korn Ferry Hay Group methodology?
+Validate the competency clusters against the role architecture Are the mapped skills assigned to competency clusters consistent with the role architecture and the Korn Ferry Hay methodology?
 Rules Engine

 Decision Record